pacharanero/scrambl/readme.md

 `$ ruby scrambl.rb <word>`

-where the single command line argument <code><word></code> is the "source" word, the word you want to make other words out of.
+where the single command line argument `<word>` is the "source" word, ie the word you want to make other words out of.

 Example: